• Share this on:

 Chinese companies

-China’s fruit and vegetable canning industry has developed rather quickly in recent decades.
-It has led to the development of several medium-sized manufacturers that produce a range of processed fruit and vegetables with a very strong focus on exports.
+Canned food is produced by more than 46,000 companies in China, with the province of Guangdong topping the list with over 14,000 of these companies.
+China’s fruit and vegetable canning industry has a very strong focus on exports.
 Typically, their range is larger than that of European manufacturers, while their locations are strategically chosen from a raw-material perspective.
-A few examples are given below:
+Some examples:

-• Fresh Food Co.,LTD – Fresh Food has 5 production lines and capacity of 10 thousand tonnes per year for production of canned mushrooms, corn, lychees, longan fruits, water chestnuts and fish;
+• Fresh Food: has 5 production lines with a 10,000-tonne capacity per year for canned mushrooms, corn, lychees, longan fruits and water chestnuts;

 Which products are you competing with?

-Another product category that is in competition with canned fruits and vegetables is frozen fruits and vegetables.
-This is a more recent development of the last 5 to 10 years.
-Taking canned pineapple as an example again, canned pineapple has secured a good market position in the last 20 years because of its ready-to-eat, ready-to-use and shelf-stable characteristics, but the segment of frozen pineapple has grown considerably in the past decade.
-Frozen pineapple is on par in terms of user-friendliness, for example.
-While canned pineapple can be kept at ambient temperatures, frozen pineapple needs to be kept in a freezer.
-On the other hand, a can of pineapple, once opened, needs to be consumed within a few days.
-On the contrary, frozen pineapple can be taken from the package in the necessary portion size, and the remainder can be put back in the freezer.
+Frozen fruits and vegetables are also strong competitors that can be easily packed and do not require the use of metal for canning, which is an additional cost for canneries.
+While canned produce can be kept at ambient temperatures, frozen produce needs to be kept in a freezer.
+On the other hand, a can, once opened, needs to be consumed within a few days.
+Comparatively, frozen produce can be taken from the package in the necessary portion size, and the remainder can be put back in the freezer.

-4. What are the prices for canned fruits and vegetables?
+4. What are the prices of canned fruits and vegetables on the European market?

-The range of canned fruits and vegetables is wide, and for that reason, indications of margins are rather rough.
-Additionally, comparisons between competing countries are not easy, as different countries produce different types, packaging sizes, fruit or vegetable varieties and qualities.
+The range of canned fruits and vegetables is wide, and margin indications are just rough estimates.
+Additionally, comparisons between competing countries are not easy due to differences in product types, packaging sizes and other factors.

-As a rough estimation, the Cost, Insurance and Freight (CIF) price represents between 25-50% of the retail price.
-The lower the number of chains between exporter and retailer, the higher this share will be.
-At the same time, in comparison with other processed fruit and vegetables, canned products are relatively finished products and need less extra processing and packaging in Europe.
-For that reason, the difference between the CIF price and the shelf price for canned products is lower than for many other processed fruit and vegetables.
+The Cost, Insurance and Freight (CIF) price represents roughly between 25–50% of the retail price.
+This also depends on the number of intermediaries between the exporter and retailer.
+Canned products are relatively finished products and need less extra processing and packaging in Europe.
+As a result, the difference between the CIF price and the shelf price for canned products is lower than for many other processed fruits and vegetables.

 A rough indication of margins in the value chain is shown in Table 2.
 The table also shows what this means in absolute terms for a pot of sliced pickles and a can of mango slices sold in a European supermarket.

-Steps in the export processType of priceMargin %Example – sliced pickles in pot of 530 grammesExample – mango slices in can of
+Steps in the export processType of priceMargin %Sliced pickles in 360 g jar Canned mango slices in 425g can

 (drained)